m-raoufi/Bash-script-secure-sql-backup-over-ftp/README.md

 # Bash-script-secure-sql-backup-over-ftp
-Create an encrypted backup file of your MySQL database and transfer it to an FTP server
+Create an encrypted backup file of your MySQL database and transfer it to a FTP server

 Usage: